dogmatiq/ferrite/internal/markdownmode/testdata/markdown/bool/required.md

 > enable or disable debugging features

 This variable **MUST** be set to one of the values below.
-If it is undefined or empty the application will print usage information to `STDERR` then exit with a non-zero exit code.
+If left undefined the application will print usage information to `STDERR` then exit with a non-zero exit code.

 ```bash
 export DEBUG=true